freedomofpress/securedrop-workstation-docs/docs/admin/install/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, you will receive the SecureDrop Client, our original tool for journalists to access the sources,
 messages, and attachments within SecureDrop.
+Our newest tool, the SecureDrop App, can be enabled manually during the initial roll-out period.
+After this period is complete, the SecureDrop App will become the new default.

-If you would like to switch to the newest tool, the SecureDrop App, you can follow these steps:
+If you would like to switch to the SecureDrop App immediately, you can follow these steps:

 1. Ensure your system is completely up-to-date using the preflight updater.